Rimmuru/Rimurus-2T1-Scripts/Rimurus Scripts/LuaUI/README.md

 # LuaUI
-LuaUI is am early wip lua ui wrapper libary for 2take1.menu devloped by Rimuru.<br />
+LuaUI is am  wip lua ui wrapper libary for GTAV using natives devloped by Rimuru.<br />
-This project has and still is a huge undertaking for me that wouldnt be possible without all the great people who helped me gain confidence in using lua along with 2take1's api.

 # Install
 Add LuaUI.lua to your poject directory<br />